HomeSpan/HomeSpan/docs/Reference.md

   * deletes the value settings of all stored Characteristics from the NVS
   * performs the same function as typing 'V' into the CLI

-* `int deleteAccessory(uint32_t aid)`
+* `boolean deleteAccessory(uint32_t aid)`
   * deletes Accessory with Accessory ID of *aid*, if found
-  * returns 0 if sucessful (match found), or -1 if the specified *aid* does not match any current Accessories
+  * returns true if successful (match found), or false if the specified *aid* does not match any current Accessories
-  * allows for dynamically changing the Accessory database during run-time
+  * allows for dynamically changing the Accessory database during run-time (i.e. changing the configuration *after* the Arduino `setup()` has finished)
   * deleting an Accessory automatically deletes all Services, Characteristics, and any other resources it contains
-  * produces level-1 log messages listing all deleted components
+  * outputs Level-1 Log Messages listing all deleted components
-  * though deletions take effect immediately, HomeKit Controllers, such as the Home App, will not be aware of these changes until the configuration number is updated and rebroadcast - see updateDatabase() below
+  * note: though deletions take effect immediately, HomeKit Controllers, such as the Home App, will not be aware of these changes until the database configuration number is updated and rebroadcast - see updateDatabase() below

+* `boolean updateDatabase()`
+  * recomputes the database configuration number and, if changed, rebroadcasts the new number via MDNS so all connected HomeKit Controllers, such as the Home App, can request a full refresh to accurately reflect the new configuration
+  * returns true if configuration number has changed, false otherwise
+  * *only* needed if you want to make run-time (i.e. after the Arduino `setup()` function has completed) changes to the device's Accessory database
+  * use anytime after dynamically adding one or more Accessories (with `new SpanAccessory(aid)`) or deleting one or more Accessories (with `homeSpan.deleteAccessory(aid)`)
+  * note: this method is **not** needed if you have a static Accessory database that is fully defined in the Arduino `setup()` function of a sketch

+---

+The following `homeSpan` methods are considered experimental, since not all use cases have been explored or debugged.
+Use with caution:

+* `void autoPoll(uint32_t stackSize)`
+  * an *optional* method to create a task with *stackSize* bytes of stack memory that repeatedly calls `poll()` in the background.
+This frees up the Ardino `loop()` method for any user-defined code to run in parallel that would otherwise block, or be blocked by, calling `poll()` in the `loop()` method
+  * if used, **must** be placed in a sketch as the last line in the Arduino `setup()` method
+  * HomeSpan will throw and error and halt if both `poll()`and `autoPoll()` are used in the same sketch - either place `poll()` in the Arduino `loop()` method **or** place `autoPoll()` at the the end of the Arduino `setup()` method
+  * can be used with both single-core and dual-core ESP32 boards.
+If used with a dual-core board, the polling task is created on the free processor that is typically not running other Arduino functions
+  * if *stackSize* is not specified, defaults to the size used by the system for the normal Arduino `loop()` task (typically 8192 bytes)
+  * if this method is used, and you have no need to add your own code to the main Arduino `loop()`, you can safely skip defining a blank `void loop(){}` function in your sketch
+  * warning: if any code you add to the Arduino `loop()` method tries to alter any HomeSpan settings or functions running in the background `poll()` task, race conditions may yield undefined results

 ## *SpanAccessory(uint32_t aid)*